 - Radiation to the pelvis can damage the bladder or intestines, which can lead to problems with urination or bowel movements.
 It can also damage reproductive organs, which could affect a child’s fertility later in life, so doctors do their best to protect these organs by shielding them from the radiation or moving them out of the way whenever possible.

 Another major concern with radiation therapy is that it may cause a new cancer to form in the part of the body that was treated with the radiation.
 The higher the dose of radiation, the more likely this is to occur, but the overall risk is small and should not keep children who need radiation from getting treatment.

 To lower the risk of serious long-term effects from radiation, doctors try to use the lowest dose of radiation therapy that is still effective.
 Still, it’s important to continue follow-up visits with your (child’s) doctor so that if problems come up they can be found and treated as early as possible.

 Radioactive drugs (radiopharmaceuticals)

-Bone-seeking radioactive drugs, such as samarium-153, are also sometimes used to treat symptoms such as pain in people with advanced osteosarcoma.
-These drugs are injected into a vein and collect in bones.
-Once there, the radiation they give off kills the cancer cells and relieves some of the pain caused by bone metastases.
+Bone-seeking radioactive drugs, such as samarium-153, are sometimes used to slow tumor growth and treat symptoms such as pain in people with advanced osteosarcoma.
+These drugs are injected into a vein and collect in the bones.
+Once there, the radiation they give off kills the cancer cells.

 These drugs are especially helpful when cancer has spread to many bones, since external beam radiation would need to be aimed at each affected bone.
 In some cases, these drugs are used together with external beam radiation aimed at the most painful bone metastases.